 Faculty Committee Members

-Eduardo Herrera (he, his, him) is Assistant Professor in Ethnomusicology and Music History at Rutgers, The State University of New Jersey.
-He specializes in contemporary musical practices from Spanish- and Portuguese-speaking Latin America.
-He has done historical and ethnographic research in topics including Argentinean and Uruguayan avant-garde music, soccer chants as participatory music making, and music and postcoloniality in Latin America.
-Herrera is currently working on a book titled Elite Art Worlds: Philanthropy, Latin Americanism, and Avant-Garde Music exploring the history of the Centro Latinoamericano de Altos Estudios Musicales (1962-1971) as a meeting point for local and transnational philanthropy, the framing of pan-regional discourses of Latin Americanism, and the aesthetics and desires of high modernity.
-Herrera’s co-edited volume Experimentalisms in Practice: Music Perspectives from Latin America (Oxford University Press 2018) discusses a wide variety of artistic and musical traditions from Latin America, the Caribbean, and Latinos/as in the United States, conceived and/or perceived as experimental.
-Herrera’s second book project studies collective chanting in Argentine soccer stadiums.
+Eduardo Herrera (he, his, him) is Associate Professor of Musicology at Rutgers, The State University of New Jersey.
+He specializes in contemporary musical practices from Latin America, the Caribbean, and Latinx peoples in the United States from historical and ethnographic perspectives.
+His research topics include Argentine and Uruguayan avant-garde music, soccer chants as participatory music making, and music and postcoloniality in Latin America.
+Herrera first book is titled Elite Art Worlds: Philanthropy, Latin Americanism, and Avant-Garde Music (Oxford University Press, forthcoming) explores the history of the Centro Latinoamericano de Altos Estudios Musicales (1962–1971) as a meeting point for local and transnational philanthropy, the framing of pan-regional discourses of Latin Americanism, and the aesthetics and desires of high modernity.
+Herrera’s co-edited volume Experimentalisms in Practice: Music Perspectives from Latin America (Oxford University Press, 2018) discusses a wide variety of artistic and musical traditions from Latin America, the Caribbean, and Latinos/as in the United States, conceived and/or perceived as experimental.
+Herrera’s second book project, titled Soccer Chants: The Sonic Potentials of Participatory Sounding- and Moving-in-Synchrony, studies collective chanting in Argentine soccer stadiums.
 Mixing ethnography and semiotics, Herrera pays attention to the way that moving- and sounding-in-synchrony frames the interpretation of symbolic and physical violence.
-Herrera’s work shows how the participatory nature of stadium chanting contributes to the construction of masculinities that are heteronormative, homophobic, and aggressive, often generating a cognitive dissonance with the individual beliefs of many of the fans.
-Herrera serves as board member of the Society for American Music and council member of the American Musicological Society.
+Drawing on the performative theories of public assemblies, and informed by research on affect and emotion this work argues that chanting brings together sounds and bodies in a public affective practice that, through repetition, contributes to the construction of masculinities that are heteronormative, homophobic, and aggressive, often generating a cognitive dissonance with the individual beliefs of many of the fans.

 Pronouns in use: She, her, hers.

 Tammy L. Kernodle is Professor of Musicology at Miami University in Oxford, OH.
 Her scholarship and teaching has stretched across many different aspects of African American music, but places an emphasis on the effects that gender, and sexuality have had on the creation, performance, and reception of those musics.
 Kernodle earned a B.M. in Music Education (Vocal and piano) from Virginia State University, and M.A. and Ph.D. in Musicology (Music History) from The Ohio State University.
 She served as the Scholar in Residence for the Women in Jazz Initiative at the American Jazz Museum in Kansas City from 1999 until 2001, and has worked closely with a number of educational programs including the Kennedy Center’s Mary Lou Williams Women in Jazz Festival, Jazz@Lincoln Center, National Public Radio (NPR), and the BBC.
+From 2012 until 2016 she worked as a scholarly consultant on the inaugural music exhibits for the National Museum of African American History and Culture in Washington, DC.
 Her work has appeared in American Studies, Musical Quarterly, Black Music Research Journal, The Journal of the Society of American Music, American Music Research Journal, The U.S Catholic Historian, The African American Lectionary Project and numerous anthologies.
 She is the author of biography Soul on Soul: The Life and Music of Mary Lou Williams (Northeastern University Press) and served as Associate Editor of the three-volume Encyclopedia of African American Music (ABC-CLIO, 2010); the first work to chronicle the complete history of African American Music from 1619 until 2010.
 She also served as one of the Senior Editors for the revision of the landmark New Grove Dictionary of American Music (2014).
-She appears in a number of award-winning documentaries including Mary Lou Williams: The Lady Who Swings the Band and Girls in the Band.
-Recently she was elected the President of the Society for American Music, she is only the second African American woman to serve in this position.
+She appears in a number of award-winning documentaries including Mary Lou Williams: The Lady Who Swings the Band, Girls in the Band and the recently released Miles Davis: Birth of Cool.
+She is the President of the Society for American Music.

 Matthew D. Morrison, a native of Charlotte, North Carolina, is an Assistant Professor in the Clive Davis Institute of Recorded Music at New York University’s Tisch School of the Arts.
 Matthew holds a Ph.D. in Musicology from Columbia University, an.
 M.A. in Musicology from The Catholic University of America, and B.A. in music from Morehouse College.
 Matthew is a 2018-2019 fellow at the Hutchins Center for African and African American research at Harvard University.
 He has been as a research fellow with the Modern Moves research project at King’s College, London, funded by the European Research Council Advanced Grant, and has held fellowships from the American Musicological Society, Mellon Foundation, the Library of Congress, the Center for Popular Music Study/Rock and Roll Hall of Fame, The Catwalk Artists Residency, and the Tanglewood Music Center.
 He has served as Editor-in-Chief of the peer-reviewed music journal, Current Musicology, and his published work has appeared in the Journal of the American Musicological Society, Women & Performance: A Journal of Feminist Theory, the Grove Dictionary of American Music, and on Oxford University Press’s online music blog.
 His in-progress book project, Blacksound: Making Race and Popular Music in the U.S. considers the implications of positing sound and music as major components of identity formations, particularly the construction of race.